Lifeguard praised for telling girl to leave San Diego beach after bothering sea lions

 ‘The fact the mom was watching her the whole time boils my blood,’ TikTok user says

-Related video: Bird flu outbreak kills hundreds of sea lions in Peru

-A lifeguard has been praised by social media users after telling a girl to leave a San Diego beach after she was spotted throwing sand and rocks at a sea lion on numerous occasions.
+A lifeguard has been praised after telling a girl to leave a San Diego beach after she was spotted throwing sand and rocks at a sea lion on numerous occasions.

 The sounds of loudspeakers could be heard in La Jolla Cove on the coast of Southern California as a lifeguard said, “little girl in the purple, you can leave now, thanks”.